-Local Planning Strategy 2021 reference Proposed Change Explanation for change 46 Part 5 Strategies and Actions, 5.1 Vibrant and Active Communities, Urban Investigation Areas Insert a new Action 7 to review the Onslow Townsite Expansion Plan following gazettal of the new Local Planning Scheme No. 8.
-Action is necessary to address minor inconsistencies between the Scheme and Onslow Townsite Expansion Plan.
+Local Planning Strategy 2021 reference Proposed Change Explanatio 46 Part 5 Strategies and Actions, 5.1 Vibrant and Active Communities, Urban Investigation Areas Insert a new Action 7 to review the Onslow Townsite Expansion Plan following gazettal of the new Local Planning Scheme No. 8.
+Action is necessary to address minor incor Townsite Expansion Plan.
 47 Part 5 Strategies and Actions, 5.1 Vibrant and Active Communities, Aged Care Facilities Rather than reserve land 'Civic and Community' reserve, Action 1 has been reworded to require that the new Scheme is flexible in its approach so that aged care facilities can be accommodated for in a range of zones.
-To provide a flexible approach to land use permissibility.
-48 Part 5 Strategies and Actions, 5.1 Vibrant and Active Communities, Workforce Accommodation Change Action 1 for Scheme provisions to be included that require workforce accommodation to be located within established townsites where applicable.
-The action currently only seeks that the Shire 'actively pursue' the provision of workforce accommodation within townsites, likely recognising that in many cases, approval for workforce accommodation is not required under the local planning scheme.
-However there are circumstances where approval is required, or the Shire is to provide comment to a government agency as to how the proposal meets the local planning framework.
-It is preferred that the Scheme clearly articulate and prescribe the Shire's planning objectives for this land use.
+To provide a flexible approach to land use 48 Part 5 Strategies and Actions, 5.1 Vibrant and Active Communities, Workforce Accommodation Change Action 1 for Scheme provisions to be included that require workforce accommodation to be located within established townsites where applicable.
+The action currently only seeks that the Sh accommodation within townsites, likely re workforce accommodation is not required there are circumstances where approval is to a government agency as to how the pro- is preferred that the Scheme clearly ar objectives for this land use.
 49 Part 5 Strategies and Actions, 5.2 Economic Prosperity, Short-stay Accommodation Delete the following land from being zoned 'Tourism': e.
-Lots 551, 552 and 553 on Plan 181876, Parsley Street, Onslow, h.
+Lots 551, 552 and 553 on Plan 181876, Parsley Street, Onslow. h.
 Lots 3010, 3011, 3013, 3014, 3016 and 3017 on Plan 51300, Tom Price.
-The land described by 'e.' is the location of Water Corporation's water desalination plant and will be reserved 'Public Purpose' to reflect this use.
-The land described by 'h.' is to be zoned 'Special Use' to give effect to the Karijini Masterplan.
+The land described by 'e.' is the location of and will be reserved 'Public Purpose' to re The land described by 'h.' is to be zone Masterplan.
 50 Part 5 Strategies and Actions, 5.2 Economic Prosperity, Short-stay Accommodation Add Lot 674 on Plan 187177 Second Ave, Onslow as land to be zoned 'Tourism'.
-The land is zoned 'Tourism' under the current LPS 7.
-Although affected by the recommended CHRMAP setback line, the Shire intends to extend the sea wall which will provide protection for the land and likely result in the setback line being reduced.
-51 Part 5 Strategies and Actions, 5,2 Economic Prosperity, Industry Add reference to the Strategy Plans under Action 7 for light industrial expansion areas.
-To ensure that the new light industrial / service commercial area in Tom Price is incorporated in this action, rather than only land that is 'adjacent' to existing industrial land.
+The land is zoned 'Tourism' under the recommended CHRMAP setback line, the will provide protection for the land and like 51 Part 5 Strategies and Actions, 5.2 Economic Prosperity, Industry Add reference to the Strategy Plans under Action 7 for light industrial expansion areas.
+To ensure that the new light industrial incorporated in this action, rather than on land.
 52 Part 5 Strategies and Actions, 5.3 Unique Heritage and Environment, Coastal Processes and Floodplains Change reference to 'Scheme Review' under Action 1 to 'new Scheme'.
-The 'Scheme Review' has now been replaced by the preparation of a new Scheme, LPS 8.
+The 'Scheme Review' has now been replace 8.
 53 Part 5 Strategies and Actions, 5.3 Unique Heritage and Environment, Natural Resource Management and Environmental Protection Areas Delete the words 'and/or proposed' from Action 1.
-As a general principle, the 'Environmental Conservation' reserve will be used by the new Scheme for areas declared as Conservation Areas or where the environmental values are already documented and defined.
-Should new or additional areas be recognised as being of environmental value in the future, the Scheme map can be amended accordingly.
-54 Part 5 Strategies and Actions, 5.3 Unique Heritage and Environment, Conservation Areas Delete the following land from being reserved 'Environmental Conservation': d.
-West Hamersley Range Conservation Park (proposed). e.
-Mulgalands Conservation Park (proposed). y.
+As a general principle, the 'Environmental Scheme for areas declared as Conservati are already documented and defined.
+Sho being of environmental value in the fu accordingly.
+54 Part 5 Strategies and Actions, 5.3 Unique Heritage and Environment, Conservation Areas Delete the following land from being reserved 'Environmental Conservation':d.
+West Hamersley Range Conservation Park (proposed).e.
+Mulgalands Conservation Park (proposed).y.
 Ex Wanna Station.
-Until these areas of land are formally declared Conservation Areas under the Conservation and Land Management Act 1984 or equivalent state or federal environmental legislation, it is premature for the new Scheme to reserve land for this purpose.
-Once the land is formally recognised as a Conservation Area, the Scheme map can be amended accordingly.
-56 Part 5 Strategies and Actions, 5.4 Quality Services and Infrastructure, Traffic and Transport Include 'Manuwarra Red Dog Highway' as the new name for the Karratha - Tom Price Road.
-To provide up to date information in the Strategy 56 Part 5 Strategies and Actions, 5.4 Quality Services and Infrastructure, Air and Marine Infrastructure Add the words 'and as a community boat precinct' with reference to the Beadon Creek Boat Harbour.
-To reflect the Shire and Department of Transport's strategic objectives for (at least part of) the Beadon Creek Boat Harbour.
+Until these areas of land are formally Conservation and Land Management environmental legislation, it is premature purpose.
+Once the land is formally recog map can be amended accordingly.
+55 Part 5 Strategies and Actions, 5.4 Quality Services and Infrastructure, Traffic and Transport Include 'Manuwarra Red Dog Highway' as the new name for the Karratha - Tom Price Road.
+To provide up to date information in the St 56 Part 5 Strategies and Actions, 5.4 Quality Services and Infrastructure, Air and Marine Infrastructure Add the words 'and as a community boat precinct' with reference to the Beadon Creek Boat Harbour.
+To reflect the Shire and Department of Tra of) the Beadon Creek Boat Harbour.